mgwalker/advent-of-code/2021/src/day10/README.md

 # 🎄 Advent of Code 2021 - day 10 🎄
 [Original problem](https://adventofcode.com/2021/day/10)

 <article class="day-desc"><h2>--- Day 10: Syntax Scoring ---</h2><p>You ask the submarine to determine the best route out of the deep-sea cave, but it only replies:</p>
 <pre><code>Syntax error in navigation subsystem on line: <span title="Some days, that's just how it is.">all of them</span></code></pre>
 <p><strong>All of them?!</strong> The damage is worse than you thought.
 You bring up a copy of the navigation subsystem (your puzzle input).</p>
-<p>The navigation subsystem syntax is made of several lines containing <strong>close</strong> with one of four legal pairs of matching characters:</p>
+<p>The navigation subsystem syntax is made of several lines containing <strong>chunks</strong>.
+There are one or more chunks on each line, and chunks contain zero or more other chunks.
+Adjacent chunks are not separated by any delimiter; if one chunk stops, the next chunk (if any) can immediately start.
+Every chunk must <strong>open</strong> and <strong>close</strong> with one of four legal pairs of matching characters:</p>
 <ul>
 <li>If a chunk opens with <code>(</code>, it must close with <code>)</code>.</li>
 <li>If a chunk opens with <code>[</code>, it must close with <code>]</code>.</li>